tedivm/robs_awesome_python_template/README.md

 [Celery](https://docs.celeryq.dev/en/stable/getting-started/introduction.html) is the standard for Queue Management systems with Python.

+### QuasiQueue

+[QuasiQueue](https://github.com/tedivm/quasiqueue) is a high performance multiprocessing library that is also very simple to use.

 ### Typer and Click

 [Typer](https://typer.tiangolo.com/typer-cli/), which is built on top of the [Click Framework](https://click.palletsprojects.com), is one of the easiest ways to build command line applications.
 When enabled this template will create an initial CLI handler and register it with python for easy installation.